017 MATILDA

 A serpentine gravel path stretches from the paved terrace to the back boundary fence, growing and shrinking in width to establish a sequence of distinct spaces.
 A rich variety of plants and flowers populate the fringes of the path, diminishing the perception of narrowness and forming a generous habitat for the reestablishment of insect and birdlife.

-At the very end of the garden, beneath the cover of a mature cherry tree, lies a children’s play area - a sheltered, den-like space, disconnected from the world of the house.
+At the end of the garden, beneath the cover of a mature cherry tree, lies a children’s play area - a sheltered, den-like space, disconnected from the world of the house.